airbr/uptime/readme.md

 # Goals

 * Write results in crude/basic tabular format to a file.
-    *   Add command flag `-w` to write the report to a new dated file OR just overwrite a temp file
+    *   Add command flag `-a` to write the report to a new dated file OR just overwrite a temp file
 * Write results to HTML